-Notwithstanding anything contained in any Award or Industrial Agreement of the Commission in relation to superannuation, employers shall contribute on behalf of each employee an amount calculated at the percentage of 9% of the employee's ordinary time earnings into the Local Government Employees' Superannuation Scheme established in terms of the Local Government Superannuation Act 1985:
+Notwithstanding anything contained in any Award of the Commission in relation to superannuation, employers shall contribute on behalf of each employee an amount calculated at the percentage of 9% of the employee's ordinary time earnings into a complying superannuation fund of the employee's choosing.
+Alternatively where an employee fails-to elect which superannuation fund to which employer contributions are directed, the employer will direct any contributions required to be paid under this Award in respect of such employee, to a complying fund as determined by the employer.